0xchase/0xchase.github.io/content/music2.md

 ## Studio

+I'm aided in perturbing the air by a variety of contraptions.
+These are documented or depicted below.

-Pictures of the studio (like on Tony's website).
+Pictures of the studio (like on Tony's website or Rani interview).